Drafting your assignment

 - Use the Deakin assignment planner.

-- Get some tips on beginning your assignment.
+- Get some tips on beginning your assignment in UniStart for undergraduate students, or Preparing to Succeed for postgraduate students.

 In these video, students and staff share some tips on editing and proofreading your own work.